 Crowds in suits hurried past, anxious not to slip on the fresh wet snow.
 Incense billowed across the walls, tumbling over the curved Japanese rooftops and mingling with my own visible breath before disappearing into nothing.

 The gates were locked.

-With my mind tainted by the tiredness of a different time zone, I blinked for a little longer than normal before walking away.
-Darkness was chasing me and I had to find the entrance within minutes before the opportunity was lost.
+With my mind tainted by the tiredness of different time zones, I blinked for a longer than normal before walking away.
+Darkness chased me and I had to find the entrance within minutes before the opportunity was lost.

 My soul almost soared.